 You can go semi-homemade and pick up a rotisserie chicken to chop up (best idea ever), or boil some chicken breasts, or make some in the instant pot.

-Ingredients needed to make Lemon Chicken Orzo Soup with Spinach
+Ingredients needed for Chicken Lemon Orzo Soup

-Below is a list of ingredients you’ll need to help you prep.
-Scroll all the way down for the full recipe card.
+Below is a list of the ingredients you’ll need to gather to make this recipe, why you need them, and possible substitutions.
+Scroll all the way down for the full recipe card with measurements.

-Chicken – To make this recipe quickly, use cooked chicken.
+- Chicken – To make this recipe quickly, use cooked chicken.
 Instant pot shredded chicken or a rotisserie chicken are my go-tos.

-Lemon Juice & Zest – For the light flavor, you’ll squeeze in half a lemon and add the zest as well.
+- Lemon Juice & Zest – For the light flavor, you’ll squeeze in half a lemon and add the zest as well.
 You can add more or less, to taste.
-We like a lot of lemon flavor, just like in my crockpot lemon chicken.
+Like in my crockpot lemon chicken, we like a lot of lemon!

-Spinach – Fresh baby spinach.
+- Spinach – Fresh baby spinach.
 5 oz will look like a lot but it quickly wilts down.

-Seasonings – For flavor, you’ll add onion, garlic, dried oregano, bay leaf, and salt and pepper.
+- Seasonings – For flavor, you’ll add onion, garlic, dried oregano, bay leaf, and salt and pepper.

 How to make Lemon Chicken Orzo Soup